top of page

 Foundations

-This block was taught entirely by Dr Kaitlin Beare in approximately 7 lectures in 2019.
-This section was considered by many to be very foundational; meaning it was likely that most people who did Chemistry in high school had done parts of this block before but was by no means easy.
+This block was taught entirely by Dr Kaitlin Beare in 2023.
+This section was considered by many to be very foundational; meaning it was likely that most people who did Chemistry in high school had done parts of this block before.
 The lectures covered various complex concepts, such as the different types of intermolecular forces (bonding), isomerism, nomenclature, and the basics of mechanism and reactivity.

 Spectroscopy

-This section was taught by Professor Brent Copp in approximately 4 lectures in 2019.
-The lecturer himself is considered by many to be a very clear, approachable and an effective lecturer, thus, this section was quite enjoyable to most.
+This section was taught by Dr Melissa Cadelis in 2023.
+This section was difficult as it required a lot of problem solving, but through tactical thinking it can become easier.
 Special note: do practice, practice and practice.
 This section requires a lot of practice in order to be able to figure out the structure - do lots and lots of past papers.
-Topics included discussion of the 3 types of spectroscopy (NMR Spec, H NMR, and Mass Spec).
+Topics included discussion of the 4 types of spectroscopy (IR, UV-Vis, NMR, and Mass Spec).
 With this section, aim to confidently be able to see how different types of compounds will show up differently on these types of spectroscopy.
 You could then move on to being able to identify a compound based off its spectroscopy alone.

 Kinetics